 Chapter 14: Prophets of the New Testament

-The challenge is how to begin?
-Big questions loom, like what is New Testament (and that is where we are at now) prophecy and how does this differ from the Old, and other than John the Baptist and John the Apostle (by virtue of his Book of Revelation) who are the New Testament prophets and, even if we come up with a (it is short) list, unlike the sixteen Old Testament “writing” prophets and the umpteen non writing prophets, there is not much that we can write, other than with the two Johns and of course Jesus, who is much more than a prophet and who we have considered back in Chapter 3.
-Some of these more contentious questions, where even a basic Internet search will reveal there are many differing views, will be touched on in the final chapter of this book but, as for this chapter, the intention is, as has been the case throughout the previous chapters, to concentrate on Bible exegesis, rather than personal opinion.
+The challenge we face for this chapter is where do we begin?
+After all the God of the New Testament is the same God of the Old and He has not changed.
+But when it comes to stuff about prophets and prophecy, other than the fascinating subject of Old Testament prophecy fulfilment with two notable exceptions (and a third covered elsewhere) there is little to be said.
+Big questions loom, like what is New Testament (and that is where we are at now) prophecy and how does this differ from the Old, and other than John the Baptist and John the Apostle (by virtue of his Book of Revelation) who are the New Testament prophets and, even if we come up with a (and it is short) list, unlike the sixteen Old Testament “writing” prophets and the umpteen non writing prophets, there is not much that we can write, other than with the two Johns and of course Jesus, who is much more than a prophet and who we have considered back in Chapter 3.
+Some of these more contentious questions, where even a basic Internet search will reveal there are many differing views, will be touched on in the final chapter of this book but, as for this chapter, the intention is, as has been the case throughout the earlier chapters, to concentrate on Bible exegesis, rather than venture a personal opinion.

 When considering Prophets of the New Testament, many commentators often make the distinction between the office of a prophet, confined to the few, and the gift of prophecy, concerning which all Christian believers have the potential of exercising.
 Regarding offices in the church, five have been identified: “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers” Ephesians 4:11.
 As for gifts, nine have been identified: “But the manifestation of the Spirit is given to every man to profit withal.
 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; To another faith by the same Spirit; to another the gifts of healing by the same Spirit; To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues” 1Corinthians 12:7-10.